-Following restoration, this bust will be presented in the visitable reserve.
+Once restored, this bust will be on display in a storage area open to the public.

-2 BUST OF A ROMAN LADY
+BUST OF A ROMAN LADY

-Her wavy hair, topped and held in place by a tiara, frames the elegant face of this young woman, whose identity has not yet been established.
+Her wavy hair, topped and held in place by a tiara, frames the elegant face of this young woman, whose identity has not vet been established.
 Is she a goddess or an aristocrat?

-The finely traced brow bone, slim nose and delicate mouth give her a pure yet impenetrable air.
+The finely traced brow bone. slim nose and delicate mouth give her a pure vet impenetrable air.

 Dressed in a light tunic, her chest is emphasised by the highly elaborate folds of the drapery.